ART PRINT CARE

 - Promptly remove all tape from the packaging, even the smallest piece can damage your print if it accidentally sticks to it.

-- When attempting to flatten an Archival Pigment Print or Silkscreen, DO NOT place weights directly on top of the printed art.
-Place the print on a clean, dry, flat surface and apply weights or books to the corners of the print ON TOP of the protective Glassine sheet. *Note - Our Lithograph prints do not come with Glassine, as their surface is more durable because they have be coated.
-If you have concerns, please use a sheet of plain paper under your weights.
+- When attempting to flatten an Archival Pigment Print or Silkscreen, do not place weights directly on top of the printed art.
+Place the print on a clean, dry, flat surface and apply weights or books to the corners of the print on top of the protective Glassine sheet. *Our Lithograph prints do not come with Glassine, as their surface is more durable because they have be coated.
+If you have concerns, please use a sheet of plain paper under your weights when flattening.

 - When framing, use only archival / acid-free supplies and display out of direct sunlight.
 It is not recommended to frame with the print coming into direct contact with the glass.
 Please use a mat when framing to provide a separation between the two layers.
 UV plexiglass / UV glass is recommended.

-- Please do not use the brown kraft paper we have shipped the print in for any long-term storage of your art print.
+- We now roll and ship all our prints in acid free paper, which is safe for long term storage.
+The thin tissue paper on the outside of the rolled art print however is not archival, and we suggest removing this layer when you receive your package.
 We recommend storing your prints flat - in portfolios, archival storage boxes, flat files, polyethylene / polypropylene poster sleeves, or with an archival acid free backing board inside a poster sleeve.
-If you simply cannot store your prints flat, please remove the brown kraft paper and replace with any acid free paper or poly sleeve prior to storage in the tube.
 The transparent Glassine paper we use to protect the surface of the print is safe for long term storage as well, so be sure to keep it covering the printed side of the art.